home-assistant/home-assistant.io/source/_integrations/onewire.markdown

 ### owserver

-When an interface adapter is used, you can also access sensors on a remote or local linux host that is running owserver.
-Owserver by default runs on port 4304.
+When an interface adapter is used, you can also access sensors on a remote or local Linux host that is running owserver.  owserver by default runs on port 4304.
 Use the `host` option to specify the host or IP of the remote server, and the optional `port` option to change the port from the default.

 ### Units with multiple sensors